Commercial content | 18+ | T&C's Apply

 Doncaster Rovers are a professional football club located in the town of Doncaster, in the county of South Yorkshire.
-Having spent much of their history playing in the lower leagues of the English football system, the club currently play in the fourth tier of English football, League Two.
+Having spent much of their history playing in the lower leagues of the English football system, the club currently play in the third tier of English football, League One.

 The history of Doncaster Rovers begins in 1879.
 Albert Jenkins, a worker at the Great Northern Railway, formed the club, inviting friends to play a friendly match for his new side.
 After this friendly game, the group decided to carry on as a football club and named themselves Doncaster Rovers.